 Employees are eligible for personal and family responsibility leave if they have been employed at least 90 days with the same employer.

 Employees with less than 90 days of employment may still be granted leave.
-However, their employers aren’t required under employment standards legislation to grant them leave.
+However, their employers are not required under employment standards legislation to grant them leave.

 Leave must be considered necessary for: